Safe Passage Project: History

-Safe Passage Project was founded by Professor Lenni Benson, in 2006.
+Safe Passage Project was founded by Lenni Benson, in 2006.
 In May 2013, Safe Passage Project was incorporated in the State of New York as a section 501(c)(3) charitable nonprofit organization.
 In 2016, the board named Rich Leimsider as the first paid Executive Director.

 Accomplishments

 As of 2019, Safe Passage Project has provided more than 800 immigrant children with full free legal representation, and has won 90% of their cases.

 Safe Passage Project has assisted more than 1,500 children by securing pro bono representation and mentoring attorneys.
 The organization has helped additional children through screening clinics and know your rights presentations.
 Safe Passage Project has mentored over 400 attorneys working with law student volunteers.

 Safe Passage received the 2008 New York State Bar Association outstanding pro bono project, and the 2013 American Immigration Lawyers Association Pro Bono Hero award.